Isobar isotope isotone isoelectronic species

 Examples of isotopes

-There are three isotopes of hydrogen having mass numbers 1, 2 and 3 resp having atomic number equal to 1.
+There are three isotopes of hydrogen having mass numbers 1, 2 and 3 respectively having atomic number equal to 1.
 Isotopes of hydrogen are represented as 1H, 2H, 3H and are named as protium, deuterium, and tritium.

 Ordinary hydrogen is known as protium.
 Isotopes of other elements or not having any special names.
 For example isotopes of chlorine are represented as 35Cl and 37 Cl.
 Therefore Chlorine is found to have two isotopes having same atomic number 17 but different mass numbers 35 and 37